WhatTheDickens/engl340-s24/mod-3/outcomes.md

 - We'll work on creating a journal script and making sure everyone has a journal workflow.
 - We'll discuss the importance of interoperability as a principle in computing.

+***Class work:*** *In the folder for 2-5, share a plain text file with the .md extension in the file name containing notes on today's work in class.*

 ## Wednesday, February 7

 ### Before class